MicrosoftDocs/azure-docs/articles/storage/files/storage-how-to-use-files-mac.md

 * **Storage account key**: To mount an Azure file share, you will need the primary (or secondary) storage key.
 SAS keys are not currently supported for mounting.

 * **Ensure port 445 is open**: SMB communicates over TCP port 445.
 On your client machine (the Mac), check to make sure your firewall isn't blocking TCP port 445.
-If your organization or ISP is blocking port 445, as is sometimes the case, you may need to set up a VPN from on-premises to your Azure storage account with Azure Files exposed on your internal network using private endpoints, so that the traffic will go through a secure tunnel as opposed to over the internet.
+If your organization or ISP is blocking port 445, you may need to set up a VPN from on-premises to your Azure storage account with Azure Files exposed on your internal network using private endpoints, so that the traffic will go through a secure tunnel as opposed to over the internet.
 For more information, see [Networking considerations for direct Azure file share access](storage-files-networking-overview.md).
 To see the summary of ISPs that allow or disallow access from port 445, go to [TechNet](https://social.technet.microsoft.com/wiki/contents/articles/32346.azure-summary-of-isps-that-allow-disallow-access-from-port-445.aspx).

 ## Applies to
 | File share type | SMB | NFS |